 New Year’s Eve now and New Year’s Eve in the mediaeval period actually refer to two different calendar days.
 Old New Year’s Eve was 24th March.
 For an easy-to-understand explanation, please go to here, but whichever the day, it was still New Year’s Eve.
-We now celebrate it with much fun, laughter and hope, but its history is rather different.
-And so this article of mine has appeared on the day as we know it now.
+We now celebrate it with much fun, laughter and hope, but… Continue reading The truth about the Christian New Year’s Eve….